xuankimtran/docs-1/pages/katalon-studio/docs/self-healing.md

 With self-healing enabled, when Katalon Studio fails to find an object with its default locator, Katalon tries other pre-configured locators associated with that object.

 If Katalon Studio finds an object by any alternative locators, the test continues running.
 Once the broken object is self-healed, the alternative locator that successfully finds the object will be used for the remaining execution.
-This helps shorten execution time by preventing self-healing happening again and again with the same broken object.
+This helps shorten execution time by preventing self-healing from happening again and again with the same broken object.

-When the test execution is over, Katalon Studio proposes replacing the broken locator with the locator that found the object.
+When the test execution is over, Katalon Studio suggests replacing the broken locator with the locator that found the object.
 Unless Katalon Studio can find the target object, depending on the failure handling option that you have designed, the test execution may stop or keep going.
 To learn more about the failure handling options, see [Failure Handling](https://docs.katalon.com/katalon-studio/docs/failure-handling.html).

 ## Configure Test Design